-"C" or higher in NURS 230.
-Approval of instructor.
+Prerequisites: "C" or higher in NURS 230.

-This course focuses on the nursing care and health promotion for maternal-newborn and pediatric clients and families in the acute care and community settings.
+Description: This course focuses on the nursing care and health promotion for maternal-newborn and pediatric clients and families in the acute care and community settings.
 Students will learn to utilize family theories and assessment tools when providing culturally sensitive, client-centered care.